Chainscore/tessera/jam/disputes/Disputes.md

 ## 6. Validate Faults and Culprits

 - **Sorting**:
-  - Faults must be sorted by target (ascending order).
+  - Faults must be sorted by key (ascending order).
   - Culprits must be sorted by key (ascending order).
 - **Duplication**: Ensure that culprits are not already reported.